PhD Defense: Nikolaj Theodor Birkmose Thams

 Finally, we provide methods for inferring causal structure and causal effects from heterogeneous observational data.
 We propose a procedure for identifying causal ancestors of a given target variable by using ‘minimal invariance’ of sets of predictors across multiple exogenous environments (or distribution shifts).
 We develop instrumental variable methodology for inferring causal effects in linear time series data, where we highlight that past states are helpful for obtaining ‘more exogeneity’ but also that past states confound the instrument and outcome and needs to be adjusted for.

-The defense will be held as a hybrid defense.
+The defence will be held as a hybrid defence.

 Supervisor: Professor Jonas Peters, University of Copenhagen